ritza-co/kaboom/doc/21-scenes.md

 start()
 ```

-The function above will also reset the score and level in the game so the player can start the game over.
+The function above will also reset the score and level in the game so that the player can restart.

 ### Challenges to try: